 Why clean the registry?

-Once you’ve been running the Windows OS for some time, installing and uninstalling programs, and swapping in different keyboard and mice, you end up with hundreds or thousands of registry entries that are completely useless.
-Each one uses very little hard drive space, but the operating system still has to filter through all of them, which slows it down a bit.
+Once you’ve been running the Windows OS for some time — installing and uninstalling programs, and swapping in different keyboard and mice — you end up with hundreds or thousands of registry entries that are completely useless.
+Each one uses very little hard drive space, but the operating system still has to filters through all of them, which slows it down a bit.
 By cleaning the registry, you can get rid of those unwanted entries and make your system run a little bit faster.

 Sometimes, however, it is really necessary to fix registry issues.
 For example, if you have ever encountered a piece of malware, you know that it can completely mess up your registry.
 So, how to fix broken registry items?
-When the time comes to fix registry errors, it is important to know what you are doing.
-The first step is to make a registry backup.
+When the time comes to fix registry errors, it is important to know what you are doing — and to always start by making a registry backup.

 Backing up the Windows registry

-Back up the Windows registry before you attempt to change, create or remove registry settings, so you can revert to the old version if something goes wrong.
-Take the following steps:
+As with any other critical system settings, it is highly recommended to make a backup before you attempt to change, create or remove registry records, so you can revert to the old version if something goes wrong.